Acupressure Classes, Training and Careers

 Acupressure Career Outlook

-Massage-oriented professions like acupressure can anticipate a 20 percent increase in employment through 2020, about as fast as average for all jobs, according to the Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook.
+Massage-oriented professions like acupressure can anticipate a 23 percent increase in employment through 2022, faster than average for all jobs, according to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook.
 The increasing popularity of massage therapy and the ongoing wellness boom across the United States are among the many factors that will contribute to the strong job growth rate for massage professionals in the coming years.

 Acupressure is part of the larger field of massage therapy.
-According to Salary.com's July 2012 survey, the median national annual salary for massage therapists is $43,107.
+According to the U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook, the median annual salary for massage therapists is $35.970.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is an Acupressure Career Right for You?